PorticoEstate/OutlookBookingSync/README_BRIDGE.md

 - Open /dashboard.
 You’ll be prompted for the API key once; it’s stored in your browser (localStorage).
 - To update the key later, press Ctrl+K on the dashboard.
-- The dashboard automatically includes the `api_key` header on all API calls.
+- The dashboard automatically includes the `X-API-Key` header on all API calls.

 ### Error Handling